Skip to content

 Zoloft Treats Obsessive Compulsive Disorder (OCD) Symptoms

-Obsessive-Compulsive Disorder (OCD) is a type of anxiety disorder in which individuals experience uncontrollable, intrusive thoughts (obsessions) and/or feel compelled to perform repetitive behaviors or mental acts (compulsions).
+Obsessive-Compulsive Disorder (OCD) is a type of anxiety disorder in which individuals experience uncontrollable, intrusive thoughts (obsessions) and feel compelled to perform repetitive behaviors or mental acts (compulsions).
 These obsessions and compulsions take up much of the individual’s time and interfere with daily functioning.

 Obsessions are recurrent thoughts, images, or intrusive impulses that cause distress.
 They can be related to themes such as cleanliness, safety, harm, religion, or sexuality.